The picturesque Croatian city has become so popular with cruisers in the Med it has taken measures to combat overtourism

 With its picture-perfect red roofs set against the deep blue Adriatic Sea, Dubrovnik has become one of the most adored Mediterranean ports for cruisers.

 That adulation is both a boon and a bane.
-On the one hand, it brings more and more cruise ships and passengers to the city – some 466 cruise calls were recorded in the first eight months of 2019, up from a total 475 in 2015 – which in turn brings port fees and people with money to spend.
+On the one hand, it brings more and more cruise ships and passengers to the city.
+Pre-Covid, some 466 cruise calls were recorded in the first eight months of 2019, up from a total 475 in 2015, which in turn brings port fees and people with money to spend.

 On the other hand, the medieval old city, which is about the same size as Disneyland Paris, is too small to accommodate the thousands of tourists and cruise passengers trying to squeeze into its narrow streets each summer (2019 saw some 1.5 million overnight visitors and about 800,000 cruise passengers, according to the Dubrovnik Tourist Board).

-Small ships such as SeaDream’s diminutive duo anchor off the old city harbour and tender passengers ashore, but most vessels dock in Gruž, about 1.5 miles from the old city.
+Small ships such as SeaDream’s diminutive duo can anchor off the old city harbour and tender passengers ashore, but most vessels dock in Gruž, about 2.5km from the old city.
 It takes about 30 minutes to walk from the port to the city, and there is a steepish hill to negotiate, but it’s a pleasant walk.
 Alternatively there are always plenty of taxis and shuttle buses.

 Taxis take euros, and you can use them in most restaurants and bars, but Croatia’s official currency, kuna, will be needed for the key attractions.

 Once inside the pedestrian-only city walls, most first-time visitors make a beeline for the steps that lead to the top of the city walls.
-It costs about £22 and the full circuit is just over a mile, but it takes ages because you have to keep stopping to admire the fabulous views over the city’s picturesque terracotta rooftops, turrets and towers on one side and the calm Adriatic on the other.
+It costs about £22 and the full circuit is about 1.5km, but it takes ages because you have to keep stopping to admire the fabulous views over the city’s picturesque terracotta rooftops, turrets and towers on one side and the calm Adriatic on the other.

 The best way to explore the old city is to just wander the maze of narrow streets, marble-paved squares and steep alleyways, peeking into churches and admiring the beautiful palaces you stumble across here and there.
 For a cultural fix, there are maritime, modern art and history museums to explore.